Physician Assistant Master's Degree Completion Program

 In response to this, Pace University is offering a Master of Science degree in Physician Assistant Studies (MSPAS), which provides the additional coursework you’ll need to obtain a master’s degree.
 This master’s program has a well-established tradition with former Pace graduates and will now be open to any PA graduates with a bachelor’s degree and current PA certification.

-This will be a highly competitive program and will look for students with prior clinical experience and appropriate didactic training.
-This program can only be offered to students who meet Pace University’s criteria.
+This is a highly competitive program and will look for students with prior clinical experience and appropriate didactic training.
+This program can only be offered to students who meet Pace University’s criteria

 This flexible program allows you to build on your professional experience and achieve your terminal degree in a way that suits your schedule.